turingschool-examples/ruby-exercises/README.md

 // using https, if the above doesn't work: git clone https://github.com/turingschool/ruby-exercises.git
 ```

+Once this command runs, you'll now have a "local" copy of this entire repository, living right on your laptop.

 ### 2. From the command line, `cd` into the `ruby-exercises` directory.